-The first time this happened in my business, I waited for the client to call as soon as school was back in session.
-But I never called them because I generally thought I would appear rude to invade them with my inquiry or I would look desperate.
+The first time this happened in my business, the client told me they would call as soon as summer was over, so I waited for them to call when school was back in session.
+I didn’t called them because I didn’t want to appear rude to invade them with my inquiry or I would look desperate.

 It wasn’t until the following spring that I heard from them and then it was in desperation on their side because they couldn’t find another cleaning service as good as mine.
 Imagine my surprise!?

 It left me wondering why they would use someone else if they thought I was the best.
 I never actually got an answer to that question, but thought about it for a long time.
 So let’s look at what probably happened in the fall when they were ready for service.

 1. They Misplaced My Number – sounds ludicrous, but it can happen.